 A strange and distant birthplace

 So I grew up with a strange and distant birthplace marked in my passport, and as I got older I began to wonder what Takoradi was like.
-I adopted Ghana as my second national football team – better and way cooler than England, that’s for sure – and hung out in the bar at the Africa Centre in London (long gone, sadly), and discovered that I even had a middle name that no one had told me about.
+I adopted Ghana as my second national football team – better and way cooler than England, that’s for sure – and hung out in the bar at the Africa Centre in London (long gone, sadly).
+And chatting to the barman at the Africa Centre is where I discovered that I had a middle name that no one had told me about.

 Turns out that in Ghana you get called after the day of the week on which you were born.
-Kofi Annan – former Secretary General of the United Nations – was born on a Friday (Kofi) and I’d like to bet that dub poet Linton Kwesi Johsnon A) has some Ghanaian ancestry and B) was born on a Sunday (Kwesi).
+Kofi Annan – former Secretary General of the United Nations – was born on a Friday (Kofi) and I’d like to bet that dub poet Linton Kwesi Johsnon was born on a Sunday (Kwesi).

 My name is Yaw

 Me, I was born on a Thursday.
-My name is Yaw.
+So my name is Yaw.
 No one had ever actually called me that, but I was starting to think that maybe they should.